Here's Little Richard: Critical reception and legacy

 Among retrospective reviews, Mark Deming of AllMusic commented that "these 12 tunes may not represent the alpha and omega of Little Richard's best music, but every song is a classic and unlike many of his peers, time has refused to render this first album quaint -- Richard's grainy scream remains one of the great sounds in rock & roll history, and the thunder of his piano and the frantic wail of the band is still the glorious call of a Friday night with pay in the pocket and trouble in mind".
 Writing for Time in 2010, Alan Light described the album as "glorious anarchy, let loose by a crack team of New Orleans musicians with the most distinctive, most outrageous voice of them all leading the charge".
 Reviewing the album's 2012 reissue, Terry Staunton of Record Collector deemed the album's "raucous rockers" still startling and "rarely equalled for their flash and ferocity".
 In 2014, Classic Rocks Matt Stock wrote "every track on Here's Little Richard is a stone-cold classic".

 In 2003, the album was ranked number 50 on Rolling Stone magazine's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, but dropping to number 227 in the 2020 revision.
 It is included in the book 1001 Albums You Must Hear Before You Die and Time listed it in the Top 100 Albums of All Time in 2010.
 In the former, writer Michael Lydon described Here's Little Richard as a "flat-out classic" and further described it as "rock 'n' roll's stem cells" in that it was one of only a few albums from which "the whole genre grew".
 Similarly, Plasketes wrote that the record's songs impacted the vocals and performance styles of performers including Otis Redding, James Brown, Richard Berry, Etta James, Big Al Downing and Thurston Harris, while noting that the record's more animated songs would later attract interpreters such as John Lennon, Paul McCartney, John Fogerty, Mitch Ryder and the Rolling Stones.
-The opening track "Tutti Frutti" was listed as number 43 in Rolling Stones 500 Greatest Songs of All Time.
-Richard would later re-record versions of the album's songs for other labels.
+The opening track "Tutti Frutti" was listed as number 43 in Rolling Stone's 500 Greatest Songs of All Time.
+Richard later recorded new versions of the album's songs for other labels.

+In 2025, Uncut ranked Here's Little Richard at number one in their list of "The 500 Greatest Albums of the 1950s".
+Contributor Bud Scoppa wrote how "the self described king – and queen – of rock'n'roll [drew up] the grand blueprint, settting into motion the transformation of popular music."